SamanthaBooth81/clay_and_fire/README.md

 10. We must then install Gunicorn, which will act as our webserver and freeze that into our requirements file.

-11. Nextm I created a Procfile to tell Heroku to create a web dyno that will run Gunicorn and serve our Django app.
+11. Next, I created a Procfile to tell Heroku to create a web dyno that will run Gunicorn and serve our Django app.

 Within this file add the following: